elgw/czitool/README.md

 # czitool

-A throwaway script that converts czi image data to tiff files with the naming convention used by [nd2tool](https://www.github.com/elgw/nd2tool)
+A throwaway script (=used twice) to converts czi image data to tiff files with the naming convention used by [nd2tool](https://www.github.com/elgw/nd2tool)

 For each input `XYZ.czi` file, a folder called `XYZ` will be generated